P-p-H-d/mlib/README.md

 It can however be overloaded to handle other policy for error handling like:

-* throwing an error (in which case, the user is responsible to free memory of the allocated objects - destructor can still be called),
+* throwing an error (in that case, the user is responsible to free memory of the allocated objects - destructor can still be called),
 * set a global error and handle it when the function returns,
 * other policy.

-This function takes the size in bytes of the memory which has been tried to be allocated.
+This function takes the size in bytes of the memory that has been tried to be allocated.

 If needed, this macro shall be defined ***prior*** to instantiate the structure.